Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Discussion and Conclusions

 \section{Discussion and Conclusions}

-To conclude, we modelled different interfaces prepared with cubic LVO and KTO perovskites, stacked along (001) direction, and checked their possible formation by calculating their formation energies.
-The negative formation energies suggest that even though LVO is found to be in the orthorhombic phase in nature, it is possible to prepare interfaces with cubic KTO as the substrate.
-The critical thickness-dependent transport is yet to be explored for the orthorhombic phase of LVO due to a huge mismatch in the lattice parameters with the cubic KTO.
-In summary, the electronic properties reveal the following: (1) At least two cubic LVO layers are required for Ta $5d_{xy}$ to play a role in transport.
-(2) Mostly, $t_{2g}$ bands of all the $3d$-V atoms contribute to the Fermi level, but only Ta$_{int}\,5d_{xy}$ band plays a significant role.
-(3) The Lifshitz transition, which is noticeable for the interfaces with three or more than three layers of LVO, is formed with V $3d_{xz,yz}$ bands close to the interface and Ta $5d_{xy}$ at the interface, unlike the case of LAO/STO in which the Lifshitz transition takes place among the $t_{2g}$ bands of Ti at the interface.
-This represents a very rich physics regarding multi-atom-multi-orbital contribution in the transport phenomenon.
-Our study also reveals that the bands with Lifshitz point can be tuned using the thickness of LVO and KTO, which can have a significant role in thermoelectric materials due to a sharp rise in dc and thermal conductivities.
-(4) Our model Hamiltonian study predicts negligible Rashba SOC, making it questionable whether SOC plays any important role in transport.
-Including more layers of KTO keeping fixed LVO layers has no significant effects on the physics near the Fermi level.
+In summary, we studied several heterostructures formed out of cubic LVO and KTO perovskites, stacked along the (001) direction.
+We assessed their stability by computing their formation energies, with negative values indicating the feasibility of interfaces with cubic KTO as the substrate, despite LVO naturally existing in the orthorhombic phase.
+We study both non-magnetic and magnetic cases.
+Our findings for the non-magnetic case are as follows: (1) To have Ta $5d_{xy}$ states participate in transport, a minimum of two cubic LVO layers is necessary.
+(2) Mostly, $t_{2g}$ bands of all the $3d$-V atoms contribute to the FL, while only Ta$_{\rm{int}}\,5d_{xy}$ band plays any role.
+(3) The Lifshitz transition, observed in interfaces with three or more layers of LVO, involves V $3d_{xz,yz}$ bands near the interface and Ta $5d_{xy}$ at the interface, in contrast with LAO/STO interface, where the transition occurs among the $t_{2g}$ bands of Ti at the interface.
+This underscores the intricate multi-atom multi-orbital contributions to the transport phenomenon in these heterostructures.
+Furthermore, our study demonstrates that the bands involved in the Lifshitz transition can be finely tuned using the thickness of LVO and KTO.
+(4) Notably, our band structure and the model Hamiltonian study predicts negligible Rashba SOC, raising questions about the significance of SOC in transport.
+Additional layers of KTO, while keeping LVO layers constant, have minimal effects on the physics near the FL.

-We further explore the magnetic properties of the LVO/KTO heterostructures owing to the magnetic nature of LVO.
-The spin-polarized DFT calculations suggest that for the LVO/KTO heterostructures with an equal number of layers of LVO and KTO, the AFM ground state is most favorable, and the non-magnetic ground state is least stable.
-The haterostructures with even-even and odd-odd combinations and unequal layers of LVO and KTO also possess AFM ground states, but the number of LVO layers should be more than three.
-The AFM ground states are insulating if the LVO layers are less than four.
-The DOS of the interfaces with FM ground state show a \textit{half-metallic} character.
-The negligible difference between FM and AFM ground state energies suggests a possible coexistence of AFM and FM ground states, and it suggests that the LVO/KTO can serve as a promising candidate for functional material devices.